Cruciate ligament of atlas

-The cruciate ligament of the atlas (cruciate may substitute for cruciform) is a ligament in the neck.
-It forms part of the atlanto-axial joint.
-The ligament is named after its cross shape.
-It consists of transverse and longitudinal components.
-The posterior longitudinal band may be absent in some people.
+The cruciate ligament of the atlas (cruciform ligament) is a cross-shaped (thus the name) ligament in the neck forming part of the atlanto-axial joint.
+It consists of the transverse ligament of atlas, a superior longitudinal band, and an inferior longitudinal band.

 The cruciate ligament of the atlas prevents abnormal movement of the atlanto-axial joint.

 It may be torn, such as by fractures of the atlas bone.

 Structure

 The cruciate ligament of the atlas consists of the transverse ligament of the atlas, a superior longitudinal band, and an inferior longitudinal band.
 The superior longitudinal band connects the transverse ligament to the anterior side of the foramen magnum (near the basilar part) in the occipital bone of the skull.
 The inferior longitudinal band connects the transverse ligament to the body of the axis bone (C2).

-Gerber's ligament runs deep to the superior band of the cruciate ligament of the atlas.

 Variation

-The inferior longitudinal band may be absent in some people.
-The rest of the ligament is always present.
+The inferior longitudinal band may be absent in some people; the rest of the ligament is invariably present.

+Gerber's ligament

+In about half of individuals, an additional band - Gerber's ligament - arises at the junction of the transverse ligament and superior band, and is situated deep to the superior band.